CoderDojoIndonesia/kerjadarirumahgajidariluarnegeri/PITCHME.md

 ---
 ### IT'S ALL ABOUT YOUR PASSION
 - Different people, different passion |
-- Identify your passion, and reach it out to it |
+- Identify your passion, and reach out to it |
 - E.g: Guru/dosen, PNS, Tentara, Dokter, etc. |
 - Mine? |